equinor/APS-Facies/docs/aps-user-guide/prepare-facies-probabilities/probability-trends/README.md

     - Lateral volume fraction trends from well to well

 Convert a deterministic 3D facies interpretation into a probability trend:

 - A possible way to map a deterministic facies interpretation into a probability trend is to specify and apply conditional probabilities for modelled facies given interpreted facies like $P(\text{modelled facies} \space M \mid \text{interpreted facies} \space F)$

-## Trend from seismic data

 ## Trends from geological interpretations